matblair/SWEN30006-2015-SEM1/projects/project 1/SWEN30006 Project 1.md

 Input will be in the form of a CSV file with the following formats:

     time, datapoint, units
-    1425083646, 102.2, mm
+    1, 102.2, mm
-    1425083649, 98.2, mm
+    2, 98.2, mm
-    1425083683, 82.3, mm
+    3, 82.3, mm

-Where time is a unix timestamp, datapoint is a float value and units is the unit of measurement of each datapoint.
+Where time is an integer, datapoint is a float value and units is the unit of measurement of each datapoint.
 Each of these values will be read in as strings.
 You will be required to read in the entirety of the CSV and store both the times and data points in an appropriate data structure to perform regressions (for example an array).

 You are highly encouraged to make use of Ruby's built in CSV library to read and process the input files, but you can write your own file reader if you wish.